overview

 In early 1995, before HoMoVISIONES’ first anniversary, the team leased a space in Impact Visuals’ offices (a New York City-based co-op photo agency that focused on social justice, equity, and multicultural issues) on the 12th floor of 24 West 25th Street.
 Besides an official space, as a non-profit, arts-educational organization, HoMoVISIONES received pro-bono technical assistance and grants from the Association of Hispanic Arts, North Star Fund, and the Manhattan Neighborhood Network.

 Throughout its five years in this location, HoMoVISIONES conducted interviews with Latino artists and activists, allowing them to reach broader audiences.
 LGBT interviewees included, among others, Spanish film director Pedro Almodóvar, Harlem comedic actress Marga Gómez, Ecuadorian American poet Emanuel Xavier, Puerto Rican poet and Nuyorican Poets Café co-founder Miguel Algarín, and Dominican fashion designer Peter Hidalgo.
 HoMoVISIONES also dedicated programs to the Mexican and Dominican Independence Days, the Puerto Rican Day Parade, Black History Month, and gay culture in Cuba, among others.
-It also broadcast footage of Stonewall 25 activities, including the Gay Games IV of 1994; the Manhattan Pride March and Queens Pride Parade; the 1994 International Lesbian and Gay Association Conference; the 1996 Latino and Immigrants’ Rights March in Washington D.C.; the AIDS Memorial Quilt; the XI International AIDS Conference in Vancouver; the 5th Annual National Latino/a Lesbian and Gay Organization Conference; and the 1st International Latino/a Lesbian and Gay Organization Congress in San Juan, Puerto Rico, and many others.
+It also broadcast footage of Stonewall 25 activities, including Gay Games IV; the Manhattan Pride March and Queens Pride Parade; the 1994 International Lesbian and Gay Association Conference; the 1996 Latino and Immigrants’ Rights March in Washington D.C.; the AIDS Memorial Quilt; the XI International AIDS Conference in Vancouver; the 5th Annual National Latino/a Lesbian and Gay Organization Conference; and the 1st International Latino/a Lesbian and Gay Organization Congress in San Juan, Puerto Rico, and many others.

 Even though some donors advised the founders to focus on specific topics, the creators wanted to provide a platform for all members of the Latino LGBT community in New York City.
 The initiative prompted collaborations with various political and support groups, including the Latina lesbian group Las Buenas Amigas.
 The partnership between Las Buenas Amigas and HoMoVISIONES led to the segment “Lesbovisiones,” which dealt with Latina lesbian issues and was produced and hosted by Latina lesbians.